gnolang/gno/docs/how-to-guides/testing-gno.md

 Gno tests are written in the same manner and format as regular Go tests, just in `_test.gno` files.

-We can place the Gno tests for the `Counter` Realm in the same directory as `counter.gno`:
+We place the Gno tests for the `Counter` Realm in the same directory as `counter.gno`:

 ```text
 counter-app/